Compressed-air energy storage: Future hybrid systems

-Lake or ocean storage
+Underwater storage

+Bag/tank

-Deep water in lakes and the ocean can provide pressure without requiring high-pressure vessels or drilling into salt caverns or aquifers.
-The air goes into inexpensive, flexible containers such as plastic bags below in deep lakes or off sea coasts with steep drop-offs.
+Deep water in lakes and the ocean can provide pressure without requiring high-pressure vessels or drilling.
+The air goes into inexpensive, flexible containers such as plastic bags.
 Obstacles include the limited number of suitable locations and the need for high-pressure pipelines between the surface and the containers.
-Since the containers would be very inexpensive, the need for great pressure (and great depth) may not be as important.
-A key benefit of systems built on this concept is that charge and discharge pressures are a constant function of depth.
-Carnot inefficiencies can thereby be reduced in the power plant.
-Carnot efficiency can be increased by using multiple charge and discharge stages and using inexpensive heat sources and sinks such as cold water from rivers or hot water from solar ponds.
-Ideally, the system must be very clever — for example, by cooling air before pumping on summer days.
+Given the low cost of the containers, great pressure (and great depth) may not be as important.
+A key benefit of such systems is that charge and discharge pressures are a constant function of depth.
+Carnot inefficiencies can be increased by using multiple charge and discharge stages and using inexpensive heat sources and sinks such as cold water from rivers or hot water from solar ponds.

+Hydroelectric

-A nearly isobaric solution is possible if the compressed gas is used to drive a hydroelectric system.
-However, this solution requires large pressure tanks located on land (as well as underwater airbags).
-Also, hydrogen gas is the preferred fluid since other gases suffer from substantial hydrostatic pressures at even relatively modest depths (such as 500 meters).
+A nearly isobaric solution is possible by using the compressed gas to drive a hydroelectric system.
+This solution requires large pressure tanks on land (as well as underwater airbags).
+Hydrogen gas is the preferred fluid, since other gases suffer from substantial hydrostatic pressures at even relatively modest depths (~500 meters).

-The European electrical utility company E.ON has provided €1.4 million (£1.1 million) in funding to develop undersea air storage bags.
-Hydrostor in Canada is developing a commercial system of underwater storage "accumulators" for compressed air energy storage, starting at the 1 to 4 MW scale.
+European electrical utility company E.ON has provided €1.4 million (£1.1 million) in funding to develop undersea air storage bags.
+Hydrostor in Canada is developing a commercial system of underwater storage "accumulators" for compressed air energy storage, starting at the 1- to 4-MW scale.

-There is a plan for some type of compressed air energy storage in undersea caves in Northern Ireland.
+Buoy

+When excess wind energy is available from offshore wind turbines, a spool-tethered buoy can be pushed below the surface.
+When electricity demand rises, the buoy is allowed to rise towards the surface, generating power.

 Nearly isothermal compression

 A number of methods of nearly isothermal compression are being developed.
 Fluid Mechanics has a system with a heat absorbing and releasing structure (HARS) attached to a reciprocating piston.
 Light Sail injects a water spray into a reciprocating cylinder.
-SustainX uses an air-water foam mix inside a semi-custom, 120 rpm compressor/expander.
+SustainX uses an air-water foam mix inside a semi-custom, 120-rpm compressor/expander.
 All these systems ensure that the air is compressed with high thermal diffusivity compared to the speed of compression.
 Typically these compressors can run at speeds up to 1000 rpm.
 To ensure high thermal diffusivity, the average distance a gas molecule is from a heat-absorbing surface is about 0.5 mm.
-These nearly isothermal compressors can also be used as nearly isothermal expanders and are being developed to improve the round-trip efficiency of CAES.
+These nearly-isothermal compressors can also be used as nearly-isothermal expanders and are being developed to improve the round-trip efficiency of CAES.